Snoring and Sleep Apnea Treatment in West Village, NYC

 Can Dr. Bracy make me a sleep apnea appliance without a sleep study?

 No. It is important that all patients suspecting that they have obstructive sleep apnea see a physician and have a sleep study conducted first.
 Dr. Bracy can only create a sleep apnea oral appliance after you have been diagnosed and referred by a physician.
 If you do not have a physician, Dr. Bracy is happy to refer you to a list of primary care physicians in the NYC area.

-Can Dr. Bracy bill my medical insurance for my sleep apnea oral appliance?
+Can Dr. Bracy bill my medical insurance for my sleep apnea oral appliance in 10011?